 There are certain elements that are always necessary to incorporate into a website, regardless of its type.
 However, real estate is quite unique in what it must feature.
 Specific items, such as search bars and maps, must be included, designed, and coded into the website of any realtor or real estate agency.

 Real estate is, by definition, a location-oriented industry.
 Property is sold within specific geographical boundaries, and this means real estate websites must cater to the local context of their business.

 Maps are, and should always be, heavily featured on real estate websites.
-For Realtors with a wider clientele, it is often a good idea to have a map indicate the locations of all the properties they sell.
-Indeed, displaying a map will also inform people on what each property is near.
+For Realtors with a wider clientele, it is often a good idea to have a map indicating the locations of all the properties they sell.
+Indeed, displaying a map will also inform people about what each property is near.
 How close is it to the beach?
 How far away from the grocery store is it located?
 These can be the determining factors in a sale, and it’s always useful to provide this information right on the website.